ContinuumIO/elm/docs/source/index.rst

 NASA SBIR Phase I & II - Open Source Parallel Image Analysis and Machine Learning Pipeline
 ==========================================================================================

+This website documents the archived prototype ELM software developed in NASA SBIR Phase I and II from 2016 to January 2018.
+Current versions of this code are available at `EarthML.pyviz.org <https://EarthML.pyviz.org>`_; the code documented here is primarily of historical interest.

 **Getting Started**

 * :doc:`about`